coderedcorp/wagtail-cache/docs/getting_started/usage.rst

                 ]
             )

-Or we use Regular Expressions.
-Now all specific urls are matched, even those with GET parameters
+Or we use regular expressions.
+Now all specific URLs are matched, even those with GET parameters

 .. code-block:: python